Guillermo-Hidalgo-Gadea/ForagingPigeonTracking/README.md

 # Foraging Platforms: Data and Code

-This repository accompanies the manuscript “Continuous foraging behavior shapes patch-leaving decisions in pigeons: A 3D tracking study” and contains the analysis code to reproduce results.
+This repository accompanies the manuscript “Continuous foraging behavior shapes patch-leaving decisions in pigeons: A 3D tracking study” and contains data and analysis code to reproduce all results.

 ## Data